markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 (As you progress hit your forehand to their backhand).

+## Hit The Ball Crosscourt

-3 Hit the ball crosscourt to maximize your margin for error and to move your opponent.
+to maximize your margin for error and to move your opponent.

+## Keep The Ball Out Of The Opponent's Strike Zone

-4 Use a strategy of keeping your shot out of the opponent's strike zone by using underspin to have the ball skid lower than their desired strike zone or by hitting a looping shot preferably with topspin to create a bounce which will be higher than your opponent's desired strike zone
+Use underspin to have the ball skid lower than their desired strike zone.

+ Hit a looping shot preferably with topspin to create a bounce which will be higher than than their desired strike zone.

+## Move Your Opponent Using The Entire Court

-5 Develop the ability to use the move the entire court by mixing higher deeper balls with shorter balls (drop shots that bring the opponent into the net).
+court by mixing higher deeper balls with shorter balls (drop shots that bring the opponent into the net).

 Options here could include the following combinations: